system-f/fp-course/README.markdown

 Exercises are annotated with a comment containing the word "Exercise."
 The existing code compiles, however answers have been replaced with a call to the Haskell `error` function and so the code will throw an exception if it is run.
 Some exercises contain tips, which are annotated with a preceding "Tip:".
 It is not necessary to adhere to tips.
-Tips are provided for potential guidance, which may be  discarded.
+Tips are provided for potential guidance, which may be discarded if you prefer a different path to a solution.

 The exercises are designed in a way that requires personal guidance, so if you attempt it on your own and feel a little lost, this is normal.
 All the